sourcegraph/terraform-aws-executors/README.md

 - [Terraform](https://www.terraform.io/) ~> 1.1.0
 - [hashicorp/aws](https://registry.terraform.io/providers/hashicorp/aws/3.0.0) ~> 3.0.0

+## Setup

+Please follow our [setup guide](https://docs.sourcegraph.com/admin/deploy_executors_terraform) on how to deploy executors using Terraform.

 ## Compatibility with Sourcegraph

 The **major** and **minor** versions both need to match the Sourcegraph version the executors are talking to.
 Patch version **don't** need to match and it's generally advised to use the latest available.